Jump Ground Training Summer 2022 Session 1 Group 2

-The will take off the students boots or patches and put them in the middle of the floor on the squadron patch which they are not allowed to touch or step on-otherwise they have to do push-ups.
+The will take off the students boots or patches and put them in the middle of the floor on the squadron patch.
+They are not allowed to touch or step on the patch, otherwise they have to do push-ups.
 And if you get caught using a rake or a broom etc, you have to do more pushups!

 To view this sessions Ground Training go to GALLERIES> Airmanship > Jump.
 Set photo order OLDEST to NEWEST.
 Then select your start page 122-161 .
 Or click on the link below.